VeganPorkChop/Engineering3Q4Project/README.md

 ## Prototype Video
 ![Video1](https://user-images.githubusercontent.com/91289762/234966713-8d4e86ee-c05f-425c-882f-11245f7f868c.gif)
 ![Video2](https://github.com/VeganPorkChop/Engineering3Q4Project/assets/91289762/bc533349-fce9-4ae9-b79c-b90d916db971)
-## Milestone Reflection Questions:
-* **What is your project?**
-Our project is an auto-ball balencing plate.
-Using PID in and outputs we plan to be able to make a ball stop in the center of the plate without human interference.
-* **What components are connected to your Raspberry Pi?**
-There are very few components connected to our Pi, we have two servos, a camera module, and a batterypack connected to a switch.
-* **Explain (in detail) how your Code Prototype works** Our prototype is very simple.
-We combined all of the example code from above and put it all into one document.
-Our code initially creates 3 windows.
-One for each PID tuning and one for the camera.
-Then it creates slide bars so we can update the PID values real-time.
-Then it finds a ball on the camera, draws a dot on the center of it, and gives us its centerpoint.
-With that information we use our PID to get it as close to the center as possible.
-Then we find the slide bar values, update the PID and move the servos.
-Finally, the sequence starts over.
-* **What has been the hardest part?**
-The hardest part so far would definatly have been getting used to python.
-For the past 3 years I've done all of my coding in C++.
-This is my first time coding in python
-* **What have you learned along the way?**
-I've learned that one major differnce between C++ and Python is the variable definition.
-Python always assumes its a integer, whereas C++ makes you specify that.
-I've also learned that both Python and C++ are esentially the same, but just with different functions.
-* **What are your immediate next steps?**
-As of 4/26/23 we need to redesign the base plate and make a more structurally sound building, also re-level the servos so that they're not implicitly trying to throw our pingpong ball away.
-The next would be to complete our project milestones.

 # FINAL CODE
-# Reflection
-## Look out for...
-* The PiGPIO library for the servos requires you to ``` sudo pigpiod ``` after a restart.
-Don't know why, but it doesnt work otherwise.
-Here is the error message: ``` Can't connect to pigpio at 127.0.0.1(8888) ```
-* The image recognition is very light sensative, and normally only works at a certain time of say.
-Use a wall or don't use it near a window.
-* The example code for the image recognition doesn't work off of the site, its library imports are bad and ineffective.
-Skip straight to using the final code.
-* The image recognition doesn't like reflections.
-Don't use acrylic for the plate.
-* The recording portion of OpenCV is bad, but the computer won't let you connect more than one object to the PiCamera.
-* The servos don't need as much of output capability as you think (PID code).
-Our prototype code lets the servos go from  -0.06 to 0.06 htz.
-* The camera module is on uneven ground, our design has two vertical supports that aren't perfectly vertical.
-With our camera in the middle, that means that our camera isnt perfectly centered.
-For an easy fix, you can change that in the setpoint in the  ```x = PID(kP, kI, kD, setpoint = a)```

 # CAD
 #### The design and build was much easier
 ## First, the design